-Prototo ships with three themes.
+Prototo ships with two themes.
 Pick one when you run proto design.
 Switch any time with a prompt.

 Liquid Glass